team-mayes/che_696/docs/html/_sources/syllabus.rst.txt

 Topics
 ------

-- One week intro to Bash/Python/vim/IDE (main ideas, then practice the rest of the semester)
+- Intro to Bash/Python/vim/IDE (main ideas, then practice the rest of the semester)
     - Get students comfortable with pycharm and jupyter notebooks (they can proceed with either)
     - Enough of a foundation to be able to immediately use in the next week
     - Introduce libraries, including numpy, and numpy arrays